Some of Montréal’s best hot chocolate

 Café Ferlucci

 Cute Villeray Italian coffeshop Ferlucci has had a loving following since day 1 due to their excellent coffee, their friendly attitude, and their cozy ambiance.
 Their regular hot chocolate with marshmallows is available all year round.
 To get into the Holiday spirit, they serve a peppermint hot chocolate available from November to Mid-January.
-And their spicy hot chocolate with dark chocolate, plant-based milk and notes of cinnamon, chili and ginger makes an appearance for a few weeks towards mid-January.
+And their spicy hot chocolate with dark chocolate, plant-based milk and notes of cinnamon, chili and ginger makes an appearance from mid-January to mid-March.

 Website